Artists: Put On Your Own Oxygen Mask First

 Your Well-Being Matters

-Over the years, I’ve made it a core aspect of my research and practice to identify those very supports and to teach them.
-I’ve drawn on studies from multiple disciplines, my own experiences as a career artist and a human with mental illness, and years of practice as a teaching artist with incarcerated youth–learning with and from them about how we can better honor our human experiences.
+Over the years, I’ve made it a core aspect of my research and practice to identify these needed supports and to teach them.
+I’ve drawn on studies from multiple disciplines, my own experiences as a career artist and a human with mental illness, and years of practice as a teaching artist with incarcerated youth — learning with and from them about how we all can better honor our human experiences.

 And if there’s one thing I’d like to leave you with during this Mental Health Awareness Month: